 Because of a little gal named Dr. Karyn Purvis (to which, those TCU horned frogs whoop it up!).

 I could go on.
 There are a LOT of resources out there.
-I guess it shouldn't surprise us how we can be very narrow-minded in parenting RAD, when it comes to philosophies and approaches.
+I guess it shouldn't surprise us how we can be very narrow-minded in parenting kids who have experienced trauma, when it comes to philosophies and approaches.
 We do the same thing as we decide whether or not to use cloth diapers, baby slings, sleep schedules, breast or bottle, etc. The reality is we ALL want to be great parents and do the best things for our children.
 Yet, it gets all muddled up when there are so many books and theories and approaches.

-I will tell you all what I've always said when it comes to parenting: read it all.
-Study it all.
-Takes notes from it all.
+I will tell you all what I've always said when it comes to parenting: read it all with a lens of "Does this approach avidly work to avoid punitive punishments, shaming or physical restraint?"
 Most importantly, realize your child will grow and change and move forward and regress.
 The more tools you have, the better you can stay right there with them.

 Last night, I spent some time being just very quiet.

-See, I've been having words with God lately.
-Wondering where exactly He sat down my heart.
-Ticked off He would cry along with us instead of just fixing my daughter.
+See, I've been reflecting a lot lately.
+I've been angry lately.
+Fearful.
+Exhausted.
 Then I was reminded again - my child is still breathing.
 I haven't lost my child.
-SHE IS STILL BREATHING, SO THERE IS STILL HOPE.
+THEY ARE STILL BREATHING, SO THERE IS STILL HOPE.

 Yes, I knew that.
 I know all of it, but in the thick of life you forget.
 You have to remember.
 I really should tattoo it on my forehead so I can see it every morning.

 Anywho, I'm rattling on to get to this next part!
 We all came home and started bedtime stuff.
-God sparked the creative side of my brain.
 I smiled at my child who is really struggling right now (first time in a long time).
 Asked them to grab a pencil and paper and crawl up next to me.
 We were going to do a pop quiz!!

 "Let's start with #1.
 The question is, 'When you consider letting me be in control and letting me be your mom, how does it make you feel?'"